qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i there how do you undo an unsubscribe
 - how can you undo a subscription i unsubscribed to and missed the undo window
 - i unsubscribed to by mistake how do i undo unsubscribed
+- how do i resubscribe to an email that your app erroneously unsubscribed
+- how do i resubscribe when i accidentally unsubscribed to emails
+- by mistake i unsubscribed to the wrong thing how do i resubscribe - i unsubscribed from privacy check and want to resubscribe
+- i accidentally unsubscribed my user receipts how do i resubscribe to them
+- how do you resubscribe certain emails so you get them again
+- what if i want to resubscribe an email sender it seems there is no way to add them back from unsubscribe list
+- i need to resubscribe to an unsubscribe list
+- how do i resubscribe to emails that i unsubscribed to i have emails that are automatically going to my trash that i want to receive again how do i do that

 ## intent:restore_deleted_emails
 - how i can restore deleted emails